 Other Buy Recycled Activities

 - Construction and Demolition Debris Recycling.
-CalRecycle works with the industry to identify ways to reduce building construction and demolition debris going to landfills, recycle more materials, and meet California's mandated diversion goal of 50 percent.
+Working with the industry to identify ways to reduce building construction and demolition debris going to landfills, recycle more materials, and meet California’s mandated diversion goal of 50 percent.

 - Tire Derived Products.
-CalRecycle works with the tire industry and manufacturers to promote products made from California recycled used tires, such as building construction, traffic control, road and paving, playgrounds, landscaping as well as consumer products.
+Promoting products made from California recycled used tires, such as building construction, traffic control, road and paving, playgrounds, landscaping, as well as consumer products.

 Many resources are available to help you learn more about recycled-content products (RCP) and other environmentally preferable products (EPP).
 These resources are organized into three specialized sections, in addition to the general resources listed on this page:

 Audience-Specific.
 These resources were designed with specific audiences in mind, such as state agencies or schools, but they may be useful to others.

 Product Category-Specific.
 These resources highlight specific product categories, such as paper or glass.

 Purchasing Resources.
 This page includes directories, databases, catalogs, and tools.

 Listed below are resources and tools that vendors can use to help implement a successful State Agency Buy Recycled Campaign (SABRC) program.

 How to Sell to the State of California.
 Strategies and tools for marketing products to state government customers.